-Colonel (Retired) George Douglass graduated from Howe Military School in 1960 and from Heidelberg College in 1964 with an AB in History.
-He received his Master Degree from Kent State University with a major in African History in 1971.
-Colonel Douglass entered the Army after college and was commissioned a second lieutenant of Infantry in 1965 through Infantry Officer Candidate School.
-After completing the US Army Ranger School in 1965, he was assigned as an instructor at the Mountain Ranger Camp in Dahlonega, Georgia.
-In 1966 Colonel Douglass was assigned as an infantry platoon leader in the Republic of Vietnam, where he earned three Bronze Star’s for valor and a Purple Heart.
-His military career has included a tour as a ROTC instructor at Kent State University from 1971-1975.
-Shortly after the shootings at Kent State, Colonel Douglass managed to rebuild the ROTC program at Kent State and significantly increased their enrollment.
-He has had two tours in Washington, DC.
-His first assignment was as the chief of the Army’s Military Police Operations and the second tour was with the Defense Intelligence Agency.
-In addition, he has been exposed to multi-cultural assignments having served in Puerto Rico, Germany, Okinawa, and Malaysia, where he was the first American to attend and graduate from the Malaysian Armed Forces Staff College.
-Colonel Douglass’ last assignment before retiring was as the Defense Attaché in Burma.
-As such, he was the chief military advisor to the Ambassador and worked with the State Department.
-He dealt with not only the host country’s military but also with the military attaches of ten other countries.
-All of these assignments provided Colonel Douglass with a sound back ground to return to his alma mater in 1993.
-Upon returning to Howe, Colonel Douglass was the Senior Army Instructor.
-During this time he completed correspondence study with the Montreal Diocesan Theological College, which is affiliated with McGill University of Montreal, Canada and was ordained a Deacon in the Episcopal Church in 2003.
-Colonel Douglass has worn many hats during his time at Howe including serving as the Assistant Chaplain, Dean of Students and the Senior Army Instructor.
-All of these assignments along with his military career prepared him for selection as the Superintendent of The Howe School in September of 2011.
+Colonel (Retired) George Douglass graduated from Howe Military School in 1960 and from Heidelberg College in 1964 with an AB in history.
+He received his master's degree from Kent State University with a major in African history in 1971.
+Colonel Douglass entered the Army after college and was commissioned a second lieutenant of infantry in 1965 upon graduating from Infantry Officer Candidate School.
+After completing the U.S. Army Ranger School in 1965, he was assigned as an instructor at the Mountain Ranger Camp in Dahlonega, Georgia.
+In 1966 Colonel Douglass was assigned as an infantry platoon leader in the Republic of Vietnam, where he earned three bronze stars for valor and a Purple Heart.
+His military career has included a tour as an R.O.T.C. instructor at Kent State University from 1971-1975.
+Shortly after the shootings at Kent State, Colonel Douglass managed to rebuild the university's R.O.T.C. program and significantly increased its enrollment.
+He has had two tours in Washington, D.C.
+His first assignment was as the chief of the Army’s military police operations and the second tour was with the Defense Intelligence Agency.
+In addition, he has served in multicultural assignments in Puerto Rico, Germany, Okinawa, and Malaysia, where he was the first American to attend and graduate from the Malaysian Armed Forces Staff College.
+Colonel Douglass’s last assignment before retiring was as the defense attaché in Burma, where he was the chief military advisor to the ambassador and worked with the State Department.
+He dealt with not only the host country’s military but also with the military attachés of ten other countries.
+All of these assignments provided Colonel Douglass with a sound background to return to his alma mater in 1993.
+Upon returning to Howe, Colonel Douglass was the senior army instructor.
+During this time he completed correspondence study with the Montreal Diocesan Theological College, which is affiliated with McGill University of Montreal, Canada, and was ordained a deacon in the Episcopal Church in 2003.
+Colonel Douglass has worn many hats during his time at Howe, including serving as the assistant chaplain, dean of students, and senior army instructor.
+All of these assignments, along with his military career, prepared him for selection as the Superintendent of Howe Military Academy in September of 2011.

-Colonel Douglass and his wife, Nancy, have three children Shannan Douglass Fox’93, Captain (Army) Andrew K. Douglass and Matthew Douglass.
-Shannan is married to Staff Sergeant Ryan Fox’98 USMC.
+Colonel Douglass and his wife, Nancy, have three children: Shannon Doublass Fox, '93; (Army) Captain Andrew K. Douglass; and Matthew Douglass.
+Shannon is married to Staff Sergeant Ryan Fox, '98 U.S. Marine Corps.

-Colonel Douglass feels Howe is an educational multiplier for parents/guardians as well as their cadet.
-This is accomplished through the military model, which assists in the maturation, socialization and education of Howe's cadets.
-The military model provides the cadet with a platform that is built on the concept of concern for others.
-As a student progresses through the ranks he/she learns to be conscious as to the needs of others and to work to sustain their health and welfare.
-Colonel Douglass sees Howe developing leaders by immersing the cadet in both the practical aspects and class room instruction of leadership.
-Superimposed is the ethical aspect that strives to remind the student of his/her duties to each other.
-Howe imbues in the cadet the ability to work with and get along with others, two traits Colonel Douglass finds as a necessity to a successful life.
+Colonel Douglass feels Howe is an educational multiplier for parents and guardians, and especially for the cadets.
+This effect is achieved through the military model, which assists in the maturation, socialization, and education of Howe's cadets.
+The military model provides the cadets with a platform built on the concept of concern for others.
+As students progress through the ranks they learn to empathize with the needs of others and to sustain their health and welfare.
+Colonel Douglass believes that Howe develops leaders by immersing the cadet corps in both the practical aspects and classroom instruction of leadership.
+The ethical aspects of leadership, strongly emphasized in a Howe education, continually remind the cadets of their duties toward each other.
+Howe instills in each cadet the ability to work and get along with others, traits Colonel Douglass regards as necessary for a successful life.